farcaster-project/RFCs/06-datum-and-instructions.md

 ## Datum Bundles

-Datum described above are succinct and are used to convey atomic chunk of data (datum) between clients and daemons.
+Datum described above is succinct and used to convey an atomic chunk of data (datum) between clients and daemons.
 We also present here the bundles used during the different steps of a swap by both Alice and Bob.
-A bundle is an aggregate of 1 or more `datum` generally related to each others.
+A bundle is an aggregate of 1 or more `datum` generally related to each other.

 ### The `alice_session_params` Bundle